colinsheppard/time/README.md

   Depending on which variety of logotime you are storing, the behavior of the time extension primitives will vary.
 For example, the difference between two DATETIMES will have millisecond resolution, while the difference between two DATES or two DAYS will only have resolution to the nearest whole day.

-* **You create logotime objects by passing a string representation** - The time:create primitive was designed to both follow the standard used by joda-time, but also make date time parsing more convenient by allowing a wider range of delimiters and formats.
+* **You create logotime objects by passing a string** - The time:create primitive was designed to both follow the standard used by joda-time, but also make date time parsing more convenient by allowing a wider range of delimiters and formats.
 For example, the following are all valid DATETIME strings:
   * "2000-01-02T03:04:05.678"
   * "2000-01-02 03:04:05"
   * "2000-01-02 03:04"